What is the Jerwood/Arvon Mentoring Programme:

 This is a unique opportunity to transform your writing practice.
-Over the course of the year you will benefit from dedicated support and guidance with your writing, two week-long residentials at an Arvon centre, and additional advice sessions from industry professionals.
+Over the course of the year you will benefit from dedicated support and guidance with your writing, two week-long residentials at an Arvon centre, additional industry advice, and publication in a group anthology.

 The Jerwood/Arvon Mentoring Programme is generously supported by Jerwood Charitable Foundation.

 Now in its eighth year, the recipients of the 2017/18 Jerwood/Arvon Mentoring Programme will receive support via mentoring, writing time and professional development.